timjogorman/RicherEventDescription/guidelines.md

 - The patient exhibits *post-exposure* changes.

-These will not always begin with "pre-" or "post-\textquotedbl{}.
+These will not always begin with "pre-" or "post-.
 Terms like "intraoperatively" are PREPOSTEXP as well, as in \Next:

 - *Intraoperatively*, there were no difficulties securing his